Empower Your Practice

 Content is the engine that drives your SEO performance.
 In healthcare, the most effective content strategy is educational rather than purely promotional.
 Patients search for answers to questions, symptoms, or concerns.
 By creating high-quality content that addresses these health-related queries, you can capture traffic at the top of the funnel and guide them toward booking an appointment.

 Keyword research is the process of identifying the specific phrases your potential patients use.
-There is a significant difference in intent between "eczema" (informational) and "private eczema consultation London" (transactional).
+There is a significant difference in intent between "eczema" (informational) and "private eczema consultation Chicago" (transactional).
 Your strategy should target a mix of these terms.
 Long-tail keywords, which are longer and more specific phrases, often have lower search volume but higher conversion rates.
 They represent a patient who knows exactly what they need.

 However, you must avoid "gatekeeping" information.
 Some clinics fear that giving away information online will deter patients from booking.
 The opposite is true.
 Detailed content builds authority.